tonystone/geofeatures/README.md

 GeoFeatures is a full featured, lightweight, high performance geometry library for Objective-C.  It supports the full set of geometric primitives such as Point, Polygon, and LineString as well as collection classes such as MultiPoint, MultiPolygon,and MultiLineString.

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements
 ## Documentation

 The doxygen documentation is online available at [Docs/Doxy/html/index.html] (Docs/Doxy/html/index.html).